wb-driver/DRIVER2.0/competencies.md

   - Celery
 * GIS experience, specifically using Windshaft
 * Knowledge of statistics and R
-* Knowledge of these additional technologies is also beneficial:
-  - NFS
-  - OAuth2
-  - Javascript package/build tools (Grunt and Bower)
+* Knowledge of Javascript package/build tools (Grunt and Bower) is also beneficial

 # Deployment/Maintenance